matchVote/matchvote/README.md

 matchVote keeps you up-to-date with what's happening in politics by finding the politicians that agree and disagree with what's important to you.

 Models
-* Users
+* Users - devise
   has one Profile
+  * username

 * Profiles
-  has many PostalAddresses
-  has one ExternalCredential
+  has one Contact
   belongs to User
-  * type # STI
+  * type # STI ex: Representative, Citizen
   * title
   * first_name
   * last_name